 His later breakthroughs included work that led to the creation of the color PC monitor and the first gigahertz chip, which allows a machine to compute a billion calculations per second and is instrumental in everything from computer systems to gaming consoles today.

-He's still in the industry today, telling Engadget that he's currently "looking to develop an alternative computing architecture leveraging what we know about neuroscience and brain structures.”
+In 2015, Dean told Engadget that he was “looking to develop an alternative computing architecture leveraging what we know about neuroscience and brain structures.”

-Known as “the first black woman millionaire in America,” Madam C.J.
+Known as “the first Black woman millionaire in America,” Madam C.J.
 Walker—born Sarah Breedlove—broke the bank with her own line of hair products that she developed while trying to find a cure for her own hair loss.
-After experimenting with products by an African-American businesswoman named Annie Malone, Breedlove decided to strike out on her own with a method called the “Walker System.”
-This basically boiled down to scalp prep, lotions, and an iron comb specifically designed for black hair care.
+After experimenting with products by a Black American businesswoman named Annie Malone, Breedlove decided to strike out on her own with a method called the “Walker System.”
+This basically boiled down to scalp prep, lotions, and an iron comb specifically designed for Black hair care.

-To drum up publicity and mystique, the name Madam C.J.
-Walker was crafted, and she soon began selling her products around the country to an African-American clientele that was often ignored by mainstream marketing.
-Perhaps her most long-standing accomplishment is the fact that her beauty empire helped employ others looking to make a living by selling the Walker System.
-Estimates put the number of employees somewhere around 40,000 at a time when holding a job as a black woman wasn't necessarily common.
+She soon began selling her products around the country to a Black American clientele that was often ignored by mainstream marketing.
+Perhaps her longest-standing accomplishment is the fact that her beauty empire helped employ others looking to make a living by selling the Walker System.
+Estimates put the number of employees somewhere around 40,000 at a time when holding a job as a Black woman wasn't necessarily common.

-Thomas L. Jennings is known as the first African American to receive a patent in the United States for his invention of an early form of dry cleaning called “dry scouring.”
-The patent was given in 1821 but was first met with resistance on the grounds that, at the time, all slaveowners legally owned the “fruits of the labor of the slave both manual and intellectual.”
-Jennings was a free man, though, and set a precedent for all other free African Americans after him.
+Thomas L. Jennings is known as the first Black American to receive a patent in the United States for his invention of an early form of dry cleaning called “dry scouring.”
+The patent was given in 1821 but was first met with resistance on the grounds that, at the time, all enslavers legally owned the “fruits of the labor of the slave both manual and intellectual.”
+Jennings was a free man, though, and set a precedent for all other free Black Americans after him.
 He could now make money from his own innovations.

 The money earned from his invention went toward freeing other members of his family from slavery, as well as going into various abolitionist causes.